Satyam-10124/InsightVision/README.md

 # InsightVision: Detect, Analyze, Summarize 🚀

-**InsightVision** is a powerful AI-powered application designed to detect objects within images, analyze the scene, and generate a summary with the object counts.
+**InsightVision** is a powerful AI-powered application designed to detect objects within images, analyze the scene, and generate a summary with object counts.
 Additionally, it provides a scene description based on the detected objects.
 This tool is perfect for understanding complex images and gaining valuable insights from them.

 ## 🔧 Built Using: